 But when the number of items and physical locations organizations must keep track of grows, manual, error-prone methods of inventory handling become quickly unworkable.

-4 Common Inventory Control Issues That Can Be Solved by an ERP Solution
+4 Common Issues That Can Be Solved by an ERP System for Inventory Control

 Enterprise Resource Planning (ERP) software, in theory, should provide businesses with a suite of integrated applications that can provide a continuously updated view of core business activities.
 And while the concept of ERP arose from a common manufacturing core, today’s offerings incorporate finance and accounting, maintenance, and human resource components.

 However, businesses growth, needs change and technology moves on.
 And this often means that what once seemed like a good solution can no longer deliver necessary functionality – or worse, it’s actually started to create problems for your employees.

 But how can you recognize when an ERP solution has failed in delivering its promised benefits?

 Here are some of the key warning signs:

 - It was never configured for your company

 - Your ERP has stopped receiving regular updates